-home page -> teaching -> parallel and distributed programming -> Lecture 5 - Futures with continuations
+home page -> teaching -> parallel and distributed programming -> Lecture 5 - Asynchronous functions and futures with continuations

 This is an easier mechanism to work with, compared to the condition variables.
 Essentially, we have an object that exposes two interfaces: